Zoning and Installation for Safe Tunnel Lighting

 AGC Lighting

-Utilization of tunnels relieves the pressure of crowded road traffic and shorten the distance from one place to another, providing a faster and more convenient transportation way.
-Within tunnels, where is darker and narrower than open road, reliable and high performance of lighting is vital for safe traffic.
-Enclosed environment inside the tunnel may cause discomfort, anxiety and fear.
+The utilization of tunnels relieves the pressure of crowded road traffic and shortens the distance from one place to another, providing a faster and more convenient transportation way.
+Within tunnels, which are darker and narrower than open roads, reliable and high-performance lighting is vital for safe traffic.
+The enclosed environment inside the tunnel may cause discomfort, anxiety, and fear.
 Drivers are not likely to slow down as they are pressing to pass through the tunnel as fast as possible.
-Moreover, the brightness contrast between the outside and inside of tunnel impedes the driver vision.
-Combination of desperation to escape the tunnel and the blurry vision increases the risk of accident.
-To ensure visual adaption and safety, tunnel lighting is divided into 5 zones with different lighting levels.
-The zoned tunnel lighting reduces the brightness contrast and increase the visibility of drivers.
-However, structure and size of tunnels vary from each other.
-Improper installation may result severe glare and uneven light distribution.
-Thus, installations of tunnel lights should match the tunnel.
-This post would like to the zoning and installation for safe tunneling lighting.
+Moreover, the brightness contrast between the outside and inside of the tunnel impedes the driver's vision.
+The combination of desperation to escape the tunnel and blurry vision increases the risk of accidents.

 tunnel lighting black hole effect